noob-rex/music-payer/README.md

 # music-payer
-a simple music player with basic functionalities using tkinter ans pygame
+a simple music player with basic functionalities using tkinter and pygame